 Bachelor of Design in Architecture

 The Bachelor of Design in Architecture is a three-year, full-time degree that focuses on the design of the built environment.
-It comprises mandatory core units of study that are augmented by electives that students may take either within the faculty or elsewhere in the University.
+It comprises mandatory core units of study augmented by electives taken either within the school or elsewhere in the University.

 Completion of the Bachelor of Design in Architecture with a credit average permits entry into the Master of Architecture, on the provision that the student has completed Architectural Professional Practice as one of their electives.